Mikhil11/MATLAB-support-cookiecutter-project-templates/README.md

 # MATLAB Support for Cookiecutter project templates

 [![View <File Exchange Title> on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/####-file-exchange-title)

-MATLAB Project Template tool helps users getting started with their own MATLAB&reg; Toolbox development using a command line utility tool called [Cookiecutter][1].
-The template folder structure and files which are generated as a part of this tool is provided within the directory '{{cookiecutter.rootFolderName}}'.
-This project template is based on MathWorks recommended [toolbox design](https://github.com/mathworks/toolboxdesign)
+The MATLAB Project Template tool is a good resource for anyone starting their own MATLAB® Toolbox development.
+It provides a convenient command line utility called [Cookiecutter][1] that helps you quickly set up your project.
+Forget about the hassle of creating the folder structure and necessary files from scratch – this tool generates them for you!

+Inside the '{{cookiecutter.RootFolderName}}' directory, you'll find the complete project template.
+It follows MathWorks' recommended [toolbox design](https://github.com/mathworks/toolboxdesign), so you can rest assured that you're building your toolbox using best practices.

+Why waste time reinventing the wheel?
+With the MATLAB Project Template tool, you'll save valuable time and effort, allowing you to focus on what really matters – developing your MATLAB Toolbox.
+Give it a try and experience the ease and efficiency it brings to your toolbox development process.

 ## Setup